Motor neurone disease (MND)

-A range of treatments can relieve many of the symptoms of motor neurone disease and improve your quality of life.
+There are treatments available that can help relieve many of the symptoms of MND and improve your quality of life.

-Muscle cramps can be helped by physiotherapy and, in some cases, a medication called quinine.
-They typically improve later in the condition.
+Physiotherapy can help muscle cramps.
+In some cases, a medication called quinine can help treat muscle cramps too.
+They often improve later in the condition.